Home / Is climate change exacerbating AMR?

 Professor Simon Reid, from the School of Public Health at the University of Queensland, is a keen advocate of One Health and understanding and improving interventions for wicked zoonotic disease problems at the human-animal-ecosystem interface, including AMR.

-This includes more frequency and more intense floods that will create potential problems including nutrient runoff, which can lead to algal blooms.
+Prof Reid says more study of the impacts of climate change on AMR is needed, but some effects are almost inevitable.
+He notes that climate change is not causing natural disasters, but it is likely exacerbating them.
+This includes more frequent and more intense floods that will create potential problems including nutrient runoff, which can lead to algal blooms.
 Algal blooms have toxins that can kill animals and even humans – even small blooms create issues, as they can lead to ingestion of bacteria.

 “The more runoff you have, the more likely you are to have zoonotic pathogens in surface waters,” Prof Reid says.